-TAKE ACTION: Tell the Oregon Legislature to pass HB 3390 now!
+TAKE ACTION: Tell the Oregon Legislature to pass a sick days law ASAP!

 Everybody gets sick.
 But not everyone has the time to recover.
 48% of people working in Oregon’s private-sector don’t earn paid sick time while working – not a single day!
 That’s not healthy for them, their workplaces, their families, their schools – or the people they serve.
 When workers earn sick time, everybody benefits.

 Take action today to let your legislators know that you believe all workers in Oregon should have the opportunity to earn paid sick time off while they work.

 We have the same problem across Oregon that we had in Portland: Too few workers earn sick time, but we all get sick.
 40% of all private-sector workers and 80% of low-income workers have no paid sick days from their job – not one.
 Everybody gets sick, but not everyone gets the time they need to recover or care for sick family members – and it affects all of us.

 But there’s a solution: Require that all workers can earn sick time while working, wherever they work.
 Portland City Council became the 4th city in the nation to require employers to let employees earn sick time while they work.
 Ensuring that all workers have the time it takes to care for yourself and family members when sick is practical, equitable, preventive – and urgent.
 Oregonians just can’t afford to wait.